David Thompson – Chairman

 Born in Victoria Maternity Hospital, raised in Whetstone, schooled at Queenswell & Ravenscroft and now living in Friern Barnet after a short spell in Herefordshire he is most definitely a local.

 With a history of involvement in the local community starting in Scouting at All Saints Church, Whetstone at the age of 8 he has 30 years service as Scout Leader and runs the Active Support Unit for the 6th Friern Barnet Scout Group in Manor Drive.
 He was a keen member of the charity Rotoract and more “recently” a 2012 Olympic Gamesmaker.

 Working for Bibby Financial Services, an independent financial services partner to UK business, he specializes in providing support to businesses which are in need of extra help and guidance.
 Clients range in size from small businesses to large corporates.
 His national role takes him around the UK.

-A family man, engaged to Eleanor, they have three children in their 20’s.
+A family man, engaged to Eleanor, they have three children in their late 20’s.
 When not distracted by the home life of DIY & decorating and community work Tim is an avid reader and likes to mooch in antique shops & Fairs.

 Maria Jordan – Secretary